Why Founders Should Regularly Make Time to Work Customer Support

 May 30, 2008

-I spent the day Wednesday doing telephone support and here is an email someone sent to support@fb after speaking with me:
+I spent the day Wednesday doing telephone customer support and here is an email someone sent to support@fb after speaking with me:

 When the Founder answers the phone, that’s the kind of company I want to do business with.